theoneandonlysamduan/Project_Oracle/README.md

  ## Current Issues:
  Currently the display module is still not added, and is not worked into the Central Module yet.
 So dar it is only updating the weather and the time.

+ The Calendar Module is still work in progress.